High CPU Usage | Inactive User Interface | Long Time to Load Chart Data | Charts Reloading Often

 Having an incorrect or too small of a Tick Size can also cause the chart to scroll slowly and result in high CPU usage and also high CPU usage during real-time updating of a chart.

 Additionally, even when the Tick Size is set correctly, if there are a wide range of prices containing a large number of price ticks (based upon the chart Tick Size setting), this will increase the amount of time to load chart data, cause high CPU usage during real-time chart updating and cause the chart to scroll slowly.
 In extreme cases this will cause freezing of Sierra Chart.
-This is especially true with Historical Daily charts and higher timeframe per bar charts.
+This is especially true with Historical Daily charts, higher timeframe per bar charts, and crypto currency symbols.

 In the case of the foreign exchange market symbols, you will need to avoid using too small of a Tick Size and increase the Tick Size setting in Chart >> Chart Settings.